Blog

 Manual Pallet Changer System: An Overview

-The Manual Pallet Changer System is a game-changing innovation designed to facilitate the seamless and efficient replacement of pallets within a CNC machine.
+The Manual Pallet Changer System uses a simple two-pallet setup to keep your machine running while operators load the next part.
 At its core, the system consists of two or more pallets.

 When one pallet is inside the CNC machine undergoing machining, the other pallet is positioned outside for workpiece loading, unloading, and setup.
 This allows for a continuous workflow.
 Once the in-machine process is complete, the system enables a quick and precise exchange.
 The used pallet moves out, and the newly-loaded pallet moves in, minimizing downtime between cycles.